jpivarski/phases/README.md

                     @meteor impactDate: Long,
                     @meteorite massOfRemnant: Double)

-The `@phases.declare` annotation labels the class as one that may undergo phase transitions, and the `@meteoroid`, `@meteor`, `@meteorite` are the phases.
+The `@phases.declare` annotation labels the class as one that may undergo phase transitions, and `@meteoroid`, `@meteor`, `@meteorite` are the phases.
 There are only two transitions among the three phases: meteorites cannot become meteoroids (not easily, at least).
 In general, any finite state diagram could be represented.

 During compilation, this class definition is replaced with: